OCSNCOE Logo Stormy sunset behind a floating OCS facility in the Green Canyon area of the U.S. OCS in the Gulf of Mexico

 Published 24May2019; updated references 05Jul2022.

-2) Does the definition of OSV include the support of alternative energy, such as offshore wind farms?
+2) Does the definition of OSV include the support of alternative or non-mineral energy, such as offshore wind farms?

 Yes.
 As per the General Definitions of 46 U.S.C. § 2101, an "Offshore Supply Vessel" is defined as a "motor vessel that regularly carries goods, supplies, individuals in addition to the crew, or equipment in support of exploration, exploitation, or production of offshore mineral or energy resources."